JeffreyJYZ/rs-ls/README.md

 I built this as a side project, which is bsically lsd but with background colors made possible by the colored crate.

-If there are any extensions you would like to add, or if you want to change the color of a certain logo, or any other general improvements please open a PR.
+If there are any extensions you would like to add, or if you want to change the color of a addcertain logo, or any other general improvements please open a PR.

-Thank you for your support!
+> **Thank you for the support!**